jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 --- abstract

-This document describes a method to allow a mail sender to specify a complaint feedback loop address as an email header and how a mail receiver can use it.
+This document describes a method that allows a email sender to specify a complaint feedback loop (FBL) address as an email header and how a mail recipient can use it.
 This document also defines the rules for processing and forwarding such a complaint.
-The motivation for this arises out of the absence of a standardized and automated way to provide a complaint feedback loop address to mailbox providers.
+The motivation for this arises out of the absence of a standardized and automated way to provide mailbox providers with an address for a complaint feedback loop.
-Currently, providing and maintaining such an address is a manual to a time-consuming process for mail senders and mailbox providers.
+Currently, providing and maintaining such an address is a manual and time-consuming process for mailbox senders and providers.

+It is unclear, at the time of publication, whether the function provided by this document has widespread demand, and whether the mechanism offered will be adopted and found to be useful.
+Therefore, this is being published as an Experiment, looking for a constituency of implementers and deployers, and for feedback on the operational utility.
+The document is produced through the Independent RFC stream and was not subject to the IETF's approval process.

 --- middle

 # Introduction and Motivation
-For a long time there is a way for a mailbox provider to forward manual complaints back to the mail sender, which can be a mailbox provider, or an operator of a broadcast marketing list.
+For a long time there has been a way for a mailbox provider to forward manual complaints back to the email sender, which can be a mailbox provider or a broadcast marketing list operator.
-The mailbox provider provides a so-called feedback loop {{?RFC6449}}.
-This feedback loop is being used to give e.g., operators of broadcast marketing lists feedback about resulting complaints from their marketing mailings.
-Those complaints are based on manual user interaction e.g., IMAP movement to "Junk".
+The mailbox provider provides what is called a feedback loop {{?RFC6449}}.
+This feedback loop is used, for example, to give operators of broadcast marketing lists feedback on resulting complaints from their marketing mailings.
+These complaints are based on manual user interaction, e.g. IMAP movement to "junk".

-As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any mailbox provider who provides an FBL, and he wants to receive complaints from.
+As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any mailbox provider who provides an FBL, and they want to receive complaints from.
-This can be quite time-consuming if there are new feedback loops rising up, or the mail sender wants to add new ip addresses or DKIM domains.
+This can be quite time-consuming if there are new feedback loops rising up, or the email sender wants to add new IP address or DKIM domain.
-Besides, a manual process isn't well suitable and/or doable for smaller mailbox providers.
+In addition, a manual process is not well suited and/or feasible for smaller mailbox providers.

-The change of such a complaint address e.g., due to an infrastructure change is another problem.
+Changing such a complaint address, e.g. due to a change in infrastructure, is another problem.
-Due to this manual process the mail sender needs to go through all providers again and delete his existing subscriptions and re-signup with the new complaint address.
+Due to this manual process, the email sender has to go through all providers again, delete his existing subscriptions and register again with the new complaint address.

-This document addresses this problem with a new email header.
+This document addresses this issue with a new email header.
-It extends the described complaint feedback loop recommendations in {{?RFC6449}} with an automated way to provide the complaint feedback loop address to mailbox providers.
+It extends the recommendations for the complaint feedback loop described in {{?RFC6449}} with an automated way to submit the complaint feedback loop address to mailbox providers.

-Mail senders can add this header and willing mailbox provider can use this header to forward the generated report to the provided complaint address.
+Mail senders can add this header, and willing mailbox providers can use this header to forward the generated report to the specified complaint address.
-The mail sender just needs to add an email header and isn't required to signup manually at every feedback loop provider.
+The email sender only needs to add an email header and does not need to manually register with each feedback loop provider.
-Another benefit would be the mailbox provider doesn't need to develop a manual registration process and verification process.
+Another benefit is that the mailbox provider does not need to develop a manual registration and verification process.

-A new email header has been chosen over a new DNS record in favour to be able to easily distinguish between multiple broadcast marketing list operators / mail senders, without the intervention of its users or administrators.
+A new email header has been prefixed to a new DNS record to easily distinguish between multiple broadcast marketing list operators / email senders without requiring user or administrator intervention.
-For example, if a company uses multiple sending systems, each system can set this header on their own, without the need of a change that has to be done by its users or administrators.
+For example, if a company uses multiple mailing systems, each system can set this header itself without requiring any change by the users or administrators.
-On the side of the mailbox provider, there is no need to do an additional DNS query to get the complaint address.
+No additional DNS query is required on the mailbox provider side to obtain the complaint address.

-This document has been created with GDPR and other data-regulation laws in mind and to address the resulting problems in providing an automated complaint feedback loop address, as the email may contain personal data.
+This document has been prepared in compliance with the GDPR and other data protection laws to address the resulting issues when providing an automated address for a complaint feedback loop, as the email may contain personal data.

-Summarised this document has following goals:
+In summary, this document has the following objectives:

-* Allow mail senders to signal that there is a complaint address without a manual registration at all providers
+* Allow email senders to signal that a complaint address exists without requiring manual registration with all providers.
-* Have a way for mailbox provider to get a complaint address without developing an own manual registration process
+* Allow mailbox providers to obtain a complaint address without developing their own manual registration process.
-* Be able to provide a complaint address to smaller mailbox providers who do not have a feedback loop registration process
+* Be able to provide a complaint address to smaller mailbox providers who do not have a feedback loop in place
-* Provide a GDPR compliant way for a complaint feedback loop
+* Provide a GDPR compliant option for a complaint feedback loop.

+## Scope of this Experiment
+The CFBL-Address header and the CFBL-Feedback-ID header are an experiment.
+Participation in this experiment consists of adding the CFBL-Address-Header on email sender side or by using the CFBl-Address-Header to send FBL reports to the provided address on mailbox provider side.
+Feedback on the results of this experiment can be emailed to the author or raised as an issue at https://github.com/jpbede/rfc-cfbl-address-header/.

+The goal of this experiment is to answer the following questions based on real-world deployments:

+- Is there interest among email sender and mailbox providers?
+- If the mailbox provider adds this capability, will it be used by the senders?
+- If the email sender adds this capability, will it be used by the mailbox provider?
+- Does the presence of the CFBL-Address/CFBL-Feedback-ID field introduce additional security issues?
+- What additional security measures/checks need to be performed at the mailbox provider before a complaint report is sent?
+- What additional security measures/checks need to be performed at the email sender after a complaint report is received?

+This experiment is considered successful if the CFBL-Address header has been implemented by multiple independent parties (mail sender and mailbox provider) and these parties successfully use the address specified in the header to exchange feedback loop reports.

+If this experiment is successful and these headers prove to be valuable and popular, it may be taken to the IETF for further discussion and revision.
+One possible outcome could be that a working group creates a specification for the standard track.

 ## Difference to One-Click-Unsubscribe
-For good reasons there is already the One-Click-Unsubscribe {{?RFC8058}} signaling, which may have several interests in common with this document.
+For good reasons, the One-Click-Unsubscribe {{?RFC8058}} signaling already exists, which may have several interests in common with this document.
-However, this header requires the List-Unsubscribe header, which intention is to provide the unsubscription link of a list.
+However, this header requires the List-Unsubscribe header, whose purpose is to provide the link to unsubscribe from a list.
-For this reason, this header is only used by broadcast marketing list operator or mailing list operators, but not in normal email traffic.
+For this reason, this header is only used by operators of broadcast marketing lists or mailing lists, not in normal email traffic.

-The main interest of this document is now to provide an automated way to signal a complaint feedback loop address to mailbox providers.
+The main interest of this document now is to provide an automated way to signal mailbox providers an address for a complaint feedback loop.
-It is the mail sender's obligation to consider on their own which measure they want to take after receiving a report, this is out of scope of this document.
+It is the obligation of the mail sender to decide for thyself what action to take after receiving a notification; this is not the subject of this document.

 # Definitions
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-The keyword "FBL" in this document is the abbreviation for "feedback loop" and will hereafter be used.

 The keyword "CFBL" in this document is the abbreviation for "complaint feedback loop" and will hereafter be used.